cclgroupltd/chrome-profile-view/README.md

 2. Activates the venv
 3. Installs the dependencies listed in the requirements.txt file

-The final step is only required once per installation.
-The first two steps are required each time you open a new shell to run the tool.
+The first and final step is only required once per installation.
+The middle step is required each time you open a new shell to run the tool.

 ### PowerShell Issues?